MotionEdge

 The longer version is worth reading once, because the precision matters:

-- On your device.
+• On your device.
 Your conversation history, your AI Coach's memory of your swings, and the model it builds of you as a golfer all live in MotionEdge's local database on your iPhone, iPad, or Mac.
-You can read and edit any of it from Settings → AI Coach → Memory.
+It is stored with your local MotionEdge data, not on a separate coaching account.

-- Not on MotionEdge's servers.
+• Not on MotionEdge's servers.
 We do not run a central database of your coaching conversations, your memory, your swings, or any of your training data.
-Our AI proxy (which routes your questions to the AI provider you've chosen) logs only billing metadata — device identifier, timestamp, model, token counts — so we can manage AI costs and quotas.
+Our AI service (which routes your questions to the AI model that answers them) logs only billing metadata — device identifier, timestamp, model, token counts — so we can manage AI costs and quotas.
 It does not log your prompts, the AI's responses, or any swing data.
 Those metadata records expire automatically.

-- Each call to the provider stands alone.
+• Each call to the provider stands alone.
 The provider doesn't hold onto your previous conversations across requests.
-The relevant context is assembled fresh by MotionEdge on your device and included in that one call.
-Anthropic's and xAI's data policies apply to that call.
+The relevant context is assembled fresh by MotionEdge on your device and included in that one call, and the provider's own data policy applies to that call.

 So you get the best of both worlds: the depth of a real AI coaching relationship, with the privacy of a notebook that never leaves your devices.
 If you'd rather not send any swing data to a cloud AI provider at all, simply don't use the AI Coach features — every other part of MotionEdge runs on-device with no network calls.